 Stage IIIB: The cancer has grown into nearby tissue of the appendix or through the lining of the appendix and to 1 to 3 regional lymph nodes but has not spread to other areas of the body (T3 or T4, N1, M0).

-Stage IIIC: This stage describes a cancer that has spread to 4 or more regional lymph nodes but not to other areas of the body (any T, N2, M0).
+Stage IIIC: The cancer has spread to 4 or more regional lymph nodes but not to other areas of the body (any T, N2, M0).

 Stage IVA: Stage IVA describes any of the following situations:

-This stage describes a cancer that has spread to other areas in the abdomen but not to the regional lymph nodes (any T, N0, M1a).
+The cancer has spread to other areas in the abdomen but not to the regional lymph nodes (any T, N0, M1a).

-This stage describes a cancer that has spread to other areas in the abdomen and may be in the regional lymph nodes; the cancer cells are well differentiated (any T, any N, M1b, G1).
+The cancer has spread to other areas in the abdomen and may be in the regional lymph nodes; the cancer cells are well differentiated (any T, any N, M1b, G1).

 Stage IVB: The cancer has spread to other areas in the abdomen and may be in the regional lymph nodes; the cells are moderately or poorly differentiated (any T, any N, M1b; G2, G3, or GX).